NeuralMMO/beta/rst/game_wiki.rst

 There are 8 Professions that Agents can learn and level up in.
 Agents can improve their skills in multiple Professions, but will not be able to progress in all Professions.
 How Professions are distributed across Agent teams is a part of game strategy.

 For Skills Prospecting, Carving, and Alchemy, agents walk on the associated resource tile to harvest the resource.
-Agent receives a different quality/level of resource, depending on agent's tool level. *(CHECK ME: for example, fishing level=5 without rod will only yield level-1 ration.
-DO WE WANT THIS?)* The resource tile will respawn later in the same place.
+Agent receives a different quality/level of resource, depending **only** on agent's tool level.
+The resource tile will respawn later in the same place.
 There is a 2.5 percent chance to obtain a weapon while gathering ammunition on a tile, the level of which is also determined by the tool level of the harvesting agent.

 **Agents have an inventory that can hold 12 items.**